taxidriverhk/openbus-opentk/README.md

 # Open Bus Driving Simulator (OpenBDS) #

 This is a bus driving simulator, written in C# with use of OpenTK and SDL2 libraries, that is currently under development.

-This page is also used to track any issues/tasks and to share knowledge related to this application.
+Please refer to the [Redmine](http://redmine.taxidriverhk.com/projects/obds) page for issue tracking and wiki sharing.